tulip-lab/modern-data-science/M01-Python/M01B-JupyterNotebook.md

 `Jupyter Notebook` is an open source web application that you can use to create and share documents that contain live code, equations, visualisations, and text.

 Traditionally, notebooks have been used to document research and make results reproducible, simply by rerunning the notebook on source data.
-Interactive notebooks are experiencing a rise in popularity, and they’re replacing PowerPoint in presentations, shared around organisations, and they’re even taking workload away from many software packages such as `Tableau`, or `Rapidminer`.
+Interactive notebooks are experiencing a rise in popularity, and theyare replacing PowerPoint in presentations, shared around organisations, and they are even taking workload away from many software packages such as `Tableau`, or `Rapidminer`.
 Why would many data scientists choose to use a notebook instead of a favourite `Programming IDE` or `command line`?

 - What they do offer is an environment for exploration, collaboration, and visualisation.
 - Notebooks are typically used by data scientists for quick exploration tasks, and they can document the code/command in a notebook as you manipulate or analyse your data;.
 In that regard, they offer a number of advantages over any local scripts or tools.